markcmurphy/devdocs-portal/Carts.md

 A Cart Redirect URL is used to redirect a shopper to an already created cart using the `cartId`.

 Redirect URLs can only be generated from carts created using the Server-to-Server Cart API.
-The `cart_id` is used to generate a `redirect_url`.
+The `cartId` is used to generate a `redirect_url`.

 To get cart `redirect_urls` in the response, append the `include=redirect_urls` query parameter to the request URL.